carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/04-plots-figures.md

 ## How it works

-Code chunks are sent to a preceding stage of processing by Knitr, which "knits"/renders the code output and text together.
-Secondly, Quarto processes the code output and displays it in the document format of our choice - i.e. Knitr runs the lines of code for a plot in a code chunk, joins it to the markdown text portions, and then Quarto outputs the "knitted" text and render code together into an html document.
+First, code chunks are sent to a preceding stage of processing by Knitr, which runs the code and generates any plots or figures and then "knits" the code output and text together.
+Next, Quarto outputs the "knitted" text and rendered code together into an html document (or other document type as indicated in your configuration file).

-There are two main ways to process code with Knitr in Quarto documents:
+There are two ways to add code to Quarto documents:

 1. Code Chunks
 2. Inline Code

 First, we're going to talk about code chunks for including substantial portions of code into our narrative, such as generating figures and plots.
 There are a plethora of options that become available to us when using code chunks so this tends to be the more complex part of Quarto documents.

-Now, sometimes you just need to do a quick calculation - like a count of total observations in your data or the mean of one of your variables.
-In those cases, it may not be worth setting up a code chunk to calculate those values, so after code chunks, we will see how to add inline code - which allows one to add a quick line of code or a single function to be executed within the text portion of the document.
-But let's start with code chunks.
+But sometimes you just need to do a quick calculation to add to your narrative - such as a count of total observations in your data or the mean of one of your variables.
+In those cases, it may not be worth setting up a code chunk to calculate those values, so Quarto also provides the ability to use inline code.

 ## Using Code Chunks

-Code chunks (also called "code blocks") are the preferred option when you need to do something more sophisticated with your code than inline code, such as building plots or tables.
-They also incorporate syntax which allows modifications to how that code is rendered and styled in your final output.
+Code chunks (also called "code blocks" or "code cells") are the preferred option when you need to write more than a line or two of code, such as building plots or tables.
+More than just a vehicle to run code, they also allow modifications to how code is rendered and styled in your final output.
 We’ll learn more about that as we walk through the “anatomy” of a code chunk.

 ### Add a Code Chunk

-Ok, let's add some code!
+Ok, let's get to some code!
 There are already some plots included in our code but as static images.
 Now, we will add some additional plots, but generated straight from R code - which are also more reproducible and easier to update than static images.
 Using code to generate images directly assures us that if there are any changes to the data or code the plots will update automatically.
 We also don't have to generate the new plots, save them as images, and then add them back into our paper.
-Not only is this a time-saver, but it also helps prevent version errors!
+Not only is this a time-saver, but it also helps prevent versioning errors!

 Navigate to the end of the paper where it says **"Example 8"**.
 This is where we will add our first code chunk.